JuliaPhylo/PhyloNetworks.jl/docs/src/index.md

 ## How to get help

-- the package [wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki) has a step-by-step tutorial, done for the Evolution 2016 conference, with background on networks and explanations.
+- the package [wiki](https://github.com/crsl4/PhyloNetworks.jl/wiki) has a step-by-step tutorial, done for the 2018 MBL workshop, with background on networks and explanations.
 - the [google group](https://groups.google.com/forum/#!forum/phylonetworks-users)
   has answers to common questions.